InnoScorpio/DFETL/README.md

 # DFETL
-Code I used in Research projects for modality detection in deep feature extraction with transfer learning.
+Code I used in research projects for modality detection in deep feature extraction with transfer learning.